 Turn signed brewery paperwork into finance-usable rows

-That still needs pub-specific judgment.
-The operator has to decide which columns define the brewery workflow, which shortages need a note, and how deposits are tracked.
-The tool's role is to return structured rows consistently from messy paperwork, not to replace the accounting decisions.
-If you want the broader mechanics of converting delivery notes to Excel, that article covers the generic document-conversion path.
-For a pub cellar, the important difference is that the output has to preserve keg or cask identifiers, ABV, container size, empties movement, and deposit lines well enough to support the books.
+Tools that extract supplier paperwork into spreadsheets help with the manual entry.
+Invoice Data Extraction lets users upload PDF or image documents, describe the columns they want in a prompt, and receive structured output in Excel, CSV, or JSON, with source file and page references so a crossed-out quantity or unclear empties line can still be checked against the original document.
+The operator still decides which columns define the brewery workflow and how deposits are tracked — the tool's role is to return structured rows consistently from messy paperwork, not to replace the accounting decisions.
+For the broader mechanics of converting delivery notes to Excel, that article covers the generic document-conversion path; for a pub cellar, the difference is that the output must preserve keg or cask identifiers, ABV, container size, empties movement, and deposit lines well enough to support the books.

 Extract invoice data to Excel with natural language prompts